philschanely/course-ux/src/pages/lessons/12-risk-reward.md

 ---
-layout: page
+type: lessons
+number: 12
-title: "12: Risk and Reward"
+title: "Risk and Reward"
 ---

 ### Risk and Reward